-Second Offense - Saturday School, phone must be picked up by parent or guardian and parent must meet with administrator to determine future course of action.
+Second Offense - Saturday School or 1 day of ISS, phone must be picked up by parent or guardian and parent must meet with administrator to determine future course of action.

-Third Offense - 1 day of ISS, phone must be picked up by parent or guardian and parent must meet with administrator to determine future course of action.
+Third Offense - 2 days of ISS, phone must be picked up by parent or guardian and parent must meet with administrator to determine future course of action.